Rainbow flag (LGBTQ): Other large flags

-The largest rainbow flag in the Southern Hemisphere is a six-stripe one first flown to mark the fourth Nelson Mandela Bay (NMB) Pride in 2014, held in the Eastern Cape province city of South Africa, Port Elizabeth.
+The largest rainbow flag in the Southern Hemisphere is a six-stripe one first flown to mark the fourth Nelson Mandela Bay (NMB) Pride in 2014, held in the city of Port Elizabeth, Eastern Cape province, South Africa.
 It measures 12 by 8 m, and flies on the country's tallest flag pole, which is 60 m high, and is in Donkin Reserve, in Port Elizabeth's central business district.
-NMB Pride had the flag manufactured, in part, as a symbol for LGBT youth to feel empowered even if they were not able to come out.
+NMB Pride had the flag manufactured, in part, as a symbol for LGBTQ youth to feel empowered even if they were not able to come out.
 On the decision to fly the flag, a spokesperson for the municipality said, NMB "officially adds its voice to governments committing, firstly, to recognizing the LGBT community, and most importantly, to uphold the rights of the LGBT community".
 It is regularly flown for NMB Pride as well as March 21 which is Human Rights Day in South Africa, and International Day for the Elimination of Racial Discrimination, both commemorating the 1960 Sharpeville massacre.

 On June 1, 2018, Venice Pride in California flew the world's largest free-flying flag to launch United We Pride.
 After its debut for Venice Pride, the flag traveled to San Francisco at the end of the month for SF Pride and the fortieth anniversary of the rainbow flag's adoption.
 United We Pride then had the flag sent to Paris, London, Berlin, Vancouver, Sydney, Miami, and Tokyo, ending in New York City for Stonewall 50 – WorldPride NYC 2019.
 The giant flag was produced by the flag originator Gilbert Baker, and measures 131 sqm.

-In June 2019, to coincide with the fifty-year anniversary of the Stonewall Riots, steps at the Franklin D. Roosevelt Four Freedoms Park were turned into the largest LGBT pride flag.
+In June 2019, to coincide with the fifty-year anniversary of the Stonewall Riots, steps at the Franklin D. Roosevelt Four Freedoms Park were turned into the largest LGBTQ pride flag.
 The rainbow-decorated 12 × 100 ft staircase Ascend With Pride was installed June 14–30.

 Influence

 Additional pride flags

-The popularity of the rainbow flag has influenced the creation and adoption of a wide variety of multi-color multi-striped flags used to communicate specific identities within the LGBT community, including the bisexual pride flag, pansexual pride flag, and transgender pride flags.
+The popularity of the rainbow flag has influenced the creation and adoption of a wide variety of multi-color multi-striped flags used to communicate specific identities within the LGBTQ community, including but not limited to the bisexual pride flag, pansexual pride flag, and transgender pride flags.

 Spirit Day

-Spirit Day, an annual LGBT awareness day since 2010, takes its name from the violet stripe representing "spirit" on the rainbow flag.
-Participants wear purple to show support for LGBT youth who are victims of bullying.
+Spirit Day, an annual LGBTQ awareness day since 2010, takes its name from the violet stripe representing "spirit" on the rainbow flag.
+Participants wear purple to show support for LGBTQ youth who are victims of bullying.